ramilitani/auditlog-service/README.md

      ```bash
        curl -H "x-auth-token: a8c7c2ad-5265-42e6-bcdd-a2295363cbef" "localhost:8080/auditlog/audit?page=0&size=10"
      ```
-  4. For the logoff of the application, you should follow the command above:
+  4. For the logoff of the application, you should follow the command below:
      ```bash
        curl -H "x-auth-token: a8c7c2ad-5265-42e6-bcdd-a2295363cbef" "localhost:8080/auditlog/logout"
       ```